redballoonio/video-plugin/readme.txt

 = Shortcode examples =

-Youtube video embed with a custom thumbnail and a title:
+Youtube video embed with a custom thumbnail and a title using a video custom post:

 `[video id="21" title="show" thumbnail="show"][/video]`

-Youtube video brought in by youtube_id displayed using a modal
+Youtube video brought in by youtube_id displayed using a modal:

 `[video youtube_id="SW3o7rSn-TY" type="modal"][/video]`